| | | | | |

 Its affordable price and central location in Monterey make it an ideal home base for a memorable coastal getaway.

-Casa Munras is a great choice when you want a clean, centrally located hotel to lay your head down after a long day of exploring.
+Casa Munras is a great choice when you want a clean, centrally located hotel where you can relax after a long day of exploring.

 More Recommended Monterey Lodging